jimmybliu/Sign-Language/README.md

 Project page coming soon.
 Please refer to <a href="https://docs.google.com/presentation/d/1bSwLkuxa2rCqwFcIObKta0hRjwVO7eEYmZ3gs1yWYdQ/edit?usp=sharing">these slides</a> until then for more information about the hack.

-AlexaSL contributors: Sino Oulad Daoud, James Jung, Jeremey Liu at Sachacks 2018
+AlexaSL contributors: Sino Oulad Daoud, James Jung, Bohan (Jimmy) Liu at Sachacks 2018

 Check out the original gesture recognition repo (by Saha, D.) instructions below if you want to build a project using the same technology!
 During the hackathon I used Google Computing Engine to run the training files.